 b) End User

-In order to fulfil this project task, the End User shall:
+In order to fulfill this project task, the End User shall:

 Cooperate with the Contractor in the detailed resolution of the comments received as a result of INRA's regulatory review.
 Jointly with the Contractor, resolve INRA's comments and prepare the final Self-Assessment Stress Test report.
 The satisfactory resolution of all INRA comments may take a few iterations.